junxit/us-congress-bills-113/metadata.md

 - 2013-11-15 — Placed on the Union Calendar, Calendar No. 191.
 - 2013-11-15 — Reported by the Committee on Oversight and Government Reform.
 H. Rept.
 113-268.
 - 2013-11-15 — Reported by the Committee on Oversight and Government Reform.
 H. Rept.
 113-268.
+- 2014-01-14 — At the conclusion of debate, the Yeas and Nays were demanded and ordered.
+Pursuant to the provisions of clause 8, rule XX, the Chair announced that further proceedings on the motion would be postponed.
+- 2014-01-14 — Considered as unfinished business. (consideration: CR H207)
+- 2014-01-14 — Considered under suspension of the rules. (consideration: CR H200-202)
+- 2014-01-14 — DEBATE - The House proceeded with forty minutes of debate on H.R.
+2860.
+- 2014-01-14 — Mr. Farenthold moved to suspend the rules and pass the bill. (consideration: CR H200)
+- 2014-01-14 — On motion to suspend the rules and pass the bill Agreed to by the Yeas and Nays: (2/3 required): 418 - 0 (Roll no. 17). (text:P CR H200-201)
+- 2014-01-14 — Passed/agreed to in House: On motion to suspend the rules and pass the bill Agreed to by the Yeas and Nays: (2/3 required): 418 - 0 (Roll no. 17).(text:P CR H200-201)